What is irritable bowel syndrome (IBS)?

 In most cases, IBS symptoms do not get worse over time.
 However, the severity of symptoms can vary from person to person and may fluctuate over time.
 Some people with IBS may experience periods of remission, where their symptoms are mild or non-existent, while others may have more persistent symptoms.

 Factors that can affect the severity of IBS symptoms include stress, diet, hormonal changes, and underlying medical conditions.
-It is important to work closely with a healthcare provider to identify and manage any triggers that may be contributing to symptoms.

 Can I still lead a normal life with IBS?